-If you own a home and find yourself unable to make your mortgage payments, you might be afraid that you’ll lose your house if you can’t get current on your loan.
-But foreclosure isn’t your only choice.
-You may qualify to file for bankruptcy and be able to avoid foreclosure entirely.
+If you own a home and find yourself unable to make your mortgage payments, you might be afraid that you’ll lose your house to the foreclosure process.
+Avoiding foreclosure though can be done by filing for bankruptcy.
+Let’s look at how bankruptcy may be an option.

 Many people who are struggling financially mistakenly believe that filing for bankruptcy will immediately lead to losing their homes.
 This is often due to a misunderstanding of what happens when someone files for Chapter 7 or Chapter 13 bankruptcy.
 In reality, filing for bankruptcy will not result in an automatic loss of your home.
 In fact, there are several scenarios where you may have options that allow you to keep your home.